autosit/autosit.github.io/_posts/2019-04-12-pmbm_visualization.md

 ## Proposed Tasks for the 5th year project

-During the project period the candidate will perform a literature review of system identification techniques and experiments, familiarize themselves with the lab and the available tools, as well as write a report containing their findings.
+In the specialization project the main focus will be on a track display for PMBM.

 Time permitting, the candidate will also work on the following suggested objectives for a continuation towards a master's thesis:
 * Create an accurate mathematical model of the dynamics of one of the depicted ships.
 * Create an accurate mathematical model of the ship's actuators.